 The big department stores had mostly closed and the small, local retailers were struggling.
 The business models of the railroad and agricultural interests were changing, too.
 Many of the produce sheds and warehouses closed, taking with them the seasonal work for the low-skilled men who lived in the Deuce.

 Through the 1970s, most of the Deuce disappeared, replaced by the Hyatt, a new Greyhound terminal, new fire station No. 1, parking lots, etc. Among the perhaps 190 buildings ultimately torn down was the priceless Fox Theater, which made way for a ghastly city bus terminal that looked like a house from Maryvale.
+Sing Hi held on through the 1980s at its longtime Third Street and Madison location (the Chinese restaurant is now just west of Central on Madison, probably the last surviving Deuce eatery after the closure of the relocated Matador).

 Phoenix leaders made no serious effort to address the problem of where the men would go as their flawed sanctuary was bulldozed.
 The death of the Deuce corresponded with the large-scale deinstitutionalization of the mentally ill from state hospitals.
 Community mental-health centers and shelters were discussed.
 But they never happened.
 So the lost souls of the Deuce migrated, hanging out in front of small businesses and retailers, driving away customers.
 It contributed to a death spiral of the once-vibrant central business district, essentially undoing any stimulative effect of the Civic Plaza.
 The street people slept on lawns in the neighborhoods near downtown and as far north as Willo.
 They took over the still-standing historic area between Seventh Avenue and the Capitol.